- How does The Leptin Rx evolve into the Permanent Epi-paleo Rx Template?

 Based upon very new sleep research, it appears that maternal ultradian rhythms seem to set the hypocretin neurons in the arcuate nucleus for both sleep and for metabolism before the leptin receptor is functional.
 Some of the other common human ultradian rhythms of the body are hormonal release, heart rate, thermoregulation, urination, bowel activity, nostril dilation and appetite.
 Appetite is critical to growth and development.
 And we can use this ultradian cycle to reset the leptin receptor.
 Appetite cycles involve the rhythmic release of Neuropeptide Y (NPY) and Corticotropin-releasing hormone (CRH).
 These two peptides are stimulating and inhibiting appetite peptides of the fetal ultradian rhythms.
 This is the key neural circuit that fired together and wired together in all humans before their leptin receptor was fully developed and functional.

 The mother’s sleep cycle is vital to a developing fetus ultradian cycles and helps to preset the leptin receptor in the arcuate nucleus.
 When the mother’s sleep cycle is off, none of these signals are transported to the fetus optimally.
 The fetus then reverts to sampling the maternal hormonal levels to determine the light and night cycles.
-High cortisol levels, with low DHEA levels, high IL-6 levels are all sent to the child’s developing brain (via the circumventricular organs) from the mother’s circulation via the placenta and affects how its own leptin receptor will work later in life.
+High cortisol levels, with low DHEA levels, high IL-6 levels are all sent to the child’s developing heart first and then to the developing brain (via the circumventricular organs) from the mother’s circulation via the placenta and affects how its own leptin receptor will work later in life.
 It also appears the fetus can sample serotonin and melatonin levels from the mother as well to distinguish light from dark as well.
-This original wiring remains intact in every human, but is not expressed unless we force that issue.
+This original wiring remains intact in every human, but is not expressed unless we force that issue by altering our environmental circadian cycles.
+Modern man is expert at that.

 A rhythm in the “breathing” movements of the fetus is present after 30 weeks of gestation with a peak between 2 AM and 7 AM during maternal sleep, and with a superimposed ultradian rhythm component with a cycle length of 100-500 minutes.
 The human fetal heart rate shows a trough between 2 AM and 6 AM similar to the maternal rhythm in heart rate.
 At times, a drop in heart rate is deep enough to raise clinical concern.
 A circadian rhythm in fetal bladder volume with a trough between midnight and 6 AM indicates circadian rhythmicity in fetal cardiovascular, renal and/or adrenal function (Haus and Smolensky 2004).
 These rhythms in the mother are teaching the fetal brain how to account for the day night cycle before the child ever sees the sun once.
 This is precisely how the arcuate nucleus in the hypothalamus learns the circadian cycle before the leptin receptor even develops in the fetus.
 It is clear that we have these cycles hard wired into us while we are in the uterus and they are vital to life in utero.
 These neural circuits become useless to us once we are born because we can then sense the circadian cycles for ourselves and from the feeding times from our mothers behavior.
 When humans are born, they begin to be able to use the hypothalamic leptin receptor to account for circadian cycles and electrons from food more efficiently.
 This occurs when we first get leptin from our mothers colostrum during our first feeding cycle.
 This is initially how the leptin receptor is set in a child.
 The leptin receptor then is selected for, because it begins to fire with other neurons it is wired to based upon feedings and sleep cycles.
 This remain true in human life unless the leptin receptor is overwhelmed by inflammation and no longer works from any etiology.
 This is what we see in obesity and leptin resistance.